voluntarily/vly2/docs/gettingstarted.md

 # Getting Started

+ **Warning - this might not be easy if this is your first time using git, node.js, and working with code - errors might show up while following steps and googling answers to problems will probably be required.**

 This guide covers some recommended ways to get yourself set up for development on the Voluntarily Platform Refer to OS-specific guides for your machine to get started.
 * If you get stuck with errors anywhere in the process, write down what the error says, and try googling parts of the error to solve it